 Boonsai Sangsurat's professional boxing career spanned more than 14 years — from 1997 to 2011.

-Sangsurat made his debut against Roy Clave at the age of 18 on January 30, 1997, defeating Clave via 6 round PTS.
+Sangsurat made his professional boxing debut against Roy Clave at the age of 18 on January 30, 1997, defeating Clave via 6 round PTS.
 He went on to win 19 more consecutive fights after the debut, which included 12 wins via stoppage.

 Sangsurat had his first world title fight at the age of 21 on September 17, 1999 after 18 professional fights, against Manny Pacquiao for the flyweight WBC (vacant) title.
 He defeated Pacquiao via 3rd round TKO to become the flyweight champion of the world.